roedoejet/g2p/README.md

 Ex. `g2p convert hej dan eng-arpabet` would produce `HH EH Y`

 ### `generate-mapping`
-If your language has a mapping to IPA and you want to generate a mapping between that and the English IPA mapping, you can use `g2p generate-mapping <in_lang> --ipa`
+If your language has a mapping to IPA and you want to generate a mapping between that and the English IPA mapping, you can use `g2p generate-mapping <in_lang> --ipa`.
+Remember to run `g2p update` before so that it has the latest mappings for your language.

 Ex. `g2p generate-mapping dan --ipa` will produce a mapping from `dan-ipa` to `eng-ipa`.
-You must run `g2p update` afterwards to update `g2p`.
+You must also run `g2p update` afterwards to update `g2p`.
 The resulting mapping will be added to the folder in `g2p.mappings.langs.generated`

 ## Studio